LSF-and-MTF-Measurement

 Graphs & Noise Equivalent Bandwiths

-Plotting Spatial Resolution against the S pp values gives modulation transfer function(MTF) in horizontal and vertical directions.
-MATLAB’s enbw(equivalent noise bandwidth) function calculates the noise equivalent bandwidth values.
+Plotting spatial resolution against the S pp values provides the modulation transfer function (MTF) in both horizontal and vertical directions.
+MATLAB’s enbw (equivalent noise bandwidth) function computes the noise equivalent bandwidth values.

 close all, clear all, clc